Talkback radio is enormously popular in Australia. It’s a great way to reach a huge audience of diverse listeners.

 When you call you will first speak to a producer who will want to know what you plan to say.
 They will either put you on hold until there is a slot for you to speak or they might call you back.

 Once you’re in the queue, turn off your radio.
-Listen through your phone – most stations run talkback on a seven second delay and it's quite distracting to hear yourself delayed in the background.
+Listen through your phone – most stations run talkback on a short delay and it’s quite distracting to hear your voice delayed in the background.

 Stay focused – don’t get caught daydreaming in the queue!

 Stay calm.
-Use your key points, but don't just read them out – talk naturally like you're having a conversation with a friend.
+Use your key points, but don’t read them out – speak naturally like you're having a conversation with a friend.

 Talk to the audience, not the host.
-The host might try to provoke you – don't take the bait!
-Stand your ground and don't get distracted.
+The host might try to provoke you – don’t take the bait!
 Try to bring the conversation back to your key points.

 Be concise.
 You’ll probably only get 30 seconds on air, so get to the point quickly and don't ramble.

 Your experiences can inspire others in the ACF community to step up and get involved.
-We're keen to track our collective impact so we can demonstrate our community's power and push our elected representatives to listen – so fill in the feedback form on the right to share who you called and how it went!
+Fill in the feedback form on the right to let us know which program you called and how it went.